-Dwight Braman moved to New York City, where he married in January of 1904 to Helen Stuyvesant Dudley.
-He continued as a banker and stockbroker until his retirement in 1926.
+Dwight Braman moved to New York City in 1902 and married in January of 1903 to Helen Stuyvesant Dudley.
+He continued as a banker and stockbroker in New York until his retirement in 1926.

 443 Beacon was not listed in the 1903 Blue Book.

 During the 1903-1904 winter season, 443 Beacon was the home of paper manufacturer Charles Vose and his wife, Mary Ann Barrett (Hersey) Vose.
 They previously had lived at 285 Beacon.
 By 1905, they were living in East Walpole.